Let's implement a fundamental RAG system using RetrievalQA to perform queries against a local vector database.

 In a real-world application, this corpus would typically be much larger and could contain full documents rather than just headlines.

-- Quantization: The q4 version (4-bit quantization) significantly reduces memory requirements while maintaining most of the performance.
+- Quantization: The q4 version (4-bit quantization) significantly reduces memory requirements while maintaining most of the model's performance capabilities.

 - model_path: Path to the quantized Phi-3-mini model (4-bit quantization for reduced memory footprint).